 Look at product labels!
 The label must list ingredients from the highest concentration to the lowest.
 If the anti aging ingredient you are looking for is listed all the way at the bottom or has a very low percentage, the product may not make much difference to your skin.
 Keep in mind, a higher concentration of the chemical is one way to get it into the skin.
 On the other hand, too high a concentration of some ingredients, such as vitamin C, can be toxic to the skin.
 Also, ingredients, like antioxidants need to be stable in the mix as well.

 Most anti aging products include silicone to provide a smooth texture to the product and in a way make a skin tone look smoother too.
 However, don’t be fooled!
 These results are superficial and temporary, since they do nothing for the skin.
 Some of these products may also contain a little glycol acid or lactic acid to exfoliate the skin and provide instant gratification.
 All of these ingredients don’t change anything below the surface of your skin.
 Knowing all this will help you make better choices and in products you select.

-Pick a Product and Stick to it!
+Pick a Product that will Naturally Restore your skin and Stick to it!

 There are quite a few of us walking around with red and irritated skin.
 What’s the reason? - you may ask.
 Using too many different products.

 Switching from one ingredient to another within a span of a couple of weeks can create a cocktail of chemicals on your face that can be super irritating.
 Different products have varying ingredients in them and you probably don’t know how do all these ingredients react with one another?
 Are they overlapping the same kinds of chemicals, such as acids, over and over again?